Luxcoldury/pintos-projects/threads/DESIGNDOC.md

     Thread 1-->>Thread 1: Lock can't be released
 ```

-Interupt is disabled until the intrinsic priority is set and the representational priority is recalculated.
+Interrupt is disabled until the intrinsic priority is set and the representational priority is recalculated.

-Lock should not be used since it will triger priority doantion.
+Lock should not be used since it will trigger priority donation.

 ### RATIONALE